 Theorem 1 (Soundness of NIL).
-If $NIL(\phi, \psi, m)$ terminates and returns I, then I is an interpolant in $\mathbb{R}[\mathbf{x}]m$ of $\phi$ and $\psi$ .
+NIL(φ, ψ, m) terminates and returns I if and only if I is an interpolant in $\mathbb{R}[\mathbf{x}]m$ of φ and ψ .

 Under certain conditions, the algorithm is also terminating (and hence complete).
 We prove two such situations below.
 In both cases, we require boundedness of the two sets that we want to separate.
 In the first case, there exists an interpolant with positive functional margin between the two sets.